-The last couple of years have seen an explosion of Web sites, which are multiplying like, well, a nest of spiders.
+The last couple of years has seen an explosion of Web sites, which are multiplying like, well, a nest of spiders.
 Along with online ordering, many companies are considering adding sound and animation for a “movie-like” effect.
 Visitors with sophisticated browsers are already treated to “Margaritaville” when they enter the Ennco Display site.
 Online discussion groups and informational newsletters; and sophisticated tracking systems where customers can check on existing orders and get a history of products purchased are some other innovations.
 But before you rush out and hire a Web designer or buy a do-it-yourself kit (see sidebar), consider that not only do competitors know what you’re up to but unless the site is monitored constantly, you can lose credibility.
 “Customers demand even more speed in answering their requests,” comments Max Meloni of Sunglasses International (www.sunglasses-int.com) a firm based in London that provides European designer frames.
 “They expect to receive the product or information immediately and this is not always possible,” especially when you’re juggling orders from many different sources.

 And there’s little danger of losing the personal touch.
 “We pride ourselves on close contact with customers,” remarks Decot of Hy-Wyd.
 “The phones are constantly ringing and we still spend many hours helping people find the product that’s right for them.”